Logical Deduction Online Quiz

 The following question, two or three statements are given and after that two conclusions are provided.
 You have to take the statements to be true though it shows difference from the known facts.
 At first, read the statements and then go to the conclusions.
 Among the conclusions, decide which is logically correct and answer the question by choosing the options provided.

-Q 5 - Statements: All snakes are trees.
-All trees are cats.
+Q 5 - Statements: All scientists are fair.
+All fair persons are strong.

 Conclusions: